-In connection with my examination, no other matter except that referred to in the previous paragraph has come to my attention:
+In connection with my examination, no matter has come to my attention:

-- (a) which gives me reasonable cause to believe that in any material respect the requirements: - (i) to keep accounting records in accordance with section 386 of the Companies Act 2006; and - (ii) to prepare accounts which accord with the accounting records, comply with the accounting requirements of 396 of the Companies Act 2006 and with the methods and principles of the Statement of Recommended Practice: Accounting and Reporting by Charities;

-have not been met or

-(b) to which, in my opinion, attention should be drawn in order to enable a proper understanding of the accounts to be reached.
+- (a) which gives me reasonable cause to believe that in any material respect the requirements: - (i) to keep accounting records in accordance with section 386 of the Companies Act 2006; and - to prepare financial statements which accord with the accounting records, comply with the accounting requirements of section 396 of the Companies Act 2006 and with the methods and principles of the Statement of Recommended Practice: Accounting and Reporting by Charities; have not been met or - (b) to which, in my opinion, attention should be drawn in order to enable a proper understanding of the financial statements to be reached.

-C.D. whilehour
+C. D. White